 EMAIL TO GET ACCESS

 Let’s face it, working full-time at a 9-5 day job sucks.
 Not only does a job take up most of your waking hours that could be spent making music, most jobs also don’t pay very much.
 Fortunately, you do not have to be stuck in a job you hate while watching your musical dreams fade away.
-Teaching guitar for a living is the best and easiest way to earn a great income with your musical talents.
+Doing guitar teaching for a living is the best and easiest way to earn a great income with your musical talents.

-Here are the benefits of teaching guitar versus working a “normal” day job:
+Here are the benefits of guitar teaching versus working a “normal” day job:

 - You can work part-time hours and make an excellent living (growing your income every year).
 In contrast, at most jobs you generally must work 40-60 hours per week just to get by and are lucky to get a 2-3% pay raise per year.